 Freshwater Fish Identification is most complicated when sorting between different types of the same species.
 For example there are 5 common types of Pacific Salmon that are found in and around Alaska - Chum, Sockeye, King/Chinook, Silver, and Pink Salmon.
-On a recent Alaskan Guided Fishing adventure I was taught how to remember these types with a simple pneumonic using your fingers and thumb.
-Click on the salmon picture link to see how this easy this is to remember.
-Perhaps the most fascinating thing we saw in Alaska was the Alaska Salmon Runs .
-Even though freshwater fish share many of the same characteristics, even the same basic structure, different species are relatively easy to identify.
+Alaskan fishing guides will pass on a simple pneumonic using your fingers and thumb in order to remember these different fish.
+Click on this Types of Salmon link to see how easy this is to remember.
+If you have not ever seen the salmon run, then plan a trip to Alaska Alaska Salmon Runs .
+Even though freshwater fish share many of the same characteristics, even the same basic structure, with practice different species are easy to identify.

 If you are not sure of freshwater fish identification and/or don't know the specific regulation, or you will have a limited time to fish a specific body of water, it is a good idea to hire a reputable guide who will know the season, know the limits, know where and how to fish with the most success.
 This is the best way to optimize your time on the water.